 - Switching to the prior-prior year allows the FAFSA to be filed earlier, starting on October 1 instead of January 1.
 This aligns the timing of applications for financial aid with the timing of applications for college admission.

 But, isn’t two-year-old income information inaccurate?
 Not really.
 In most cases, income does not change significantly from one year to the next.
 The income information, whether based on the prior year or the prior-prior year, is a proxy for income during the academic year.
 Studies have shown that the prior-prior-year income is just as accurate (or just as inaccurate) as prior-year income for most families.

-Use our Financial Aid Calculator to estimate your expected family contribution (EFC) and financial need based on student and parent income and assets, family size, number of children in college, age of the older parent and the student’s dependency status.
+Use our Financial Aid Calculator to estimate your family’s financial need based on student and parent income and assets, family size and other criteria.

 What If Income Has Changed a Lot Since the Prior-Prior Year?

 There are three scenarios in which income might have changed significantly since the prior-prior year.